How to check your Airbnb, Vrbo for hidden cameras

 Expert Marcus Hutchins, whose cybersecurity tips TikTok account @malwaretech has over 425,000 followers, says one quick way to find a hidden camera is by shining a light inside any items with holes in them.
 For instance, run your phone’s flashlight over a smoke detector or air conditioning vent — any lenses inside will give a bluish reflection.
 Hutchins explains hidden cameras can be hidden in shower heads and even outlet plugs.

-Shining lights on mirrors or other mirrored items will also reveal camera lenses hiding behind the glass, Hutchins says.
+Shining lights on mirrors or other mirrored items will also reveal camera lenses hiding behind the glass, Hutchins said.

 Meanwhile, Michael O’Rourke, chief executive of the global security consultancy firm Advanced Operational Concepts, previously outlined a few of his tips for the Washington Post.